Inject credentials

 MITM is off for the host.
 The Sidecar can’t modify a request it never decrypted.
 Add the host to intercept_hosts (see Enable HTTPS MITM).

 Agent gets a 401 from upstream.
 The injected key is wrong, expired, or for the wrong account.
-The audit log shows credential_injected: true — the Sidecar attached something, but the upstream rejected it.
-Check the env var or Vault path.
+Check the env var or rendered Vault Agent file.

 Operational checklist